FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-1/README.md

  * "Description" contains a summary on the first line, and a more verbose description on subsequent lines.
 The summary is what you see in `apt-cache search` while the more verbose description is what you see in APT GUIs such as the Ubuntu App Store or Aptitude.

    Note: the verbose description must be prefixed with a single space!
 And empty lines must contain a single dot character.

+## Turning the package root directory into a package

 Next, let's define the package contents.
 All files under the package root directory, except for `DEBIAN`, is considered part of the content.
 We want hello1.py to be installed as /usr/bin/hello1.py, so: